 Laura Ellis: One question for all three experts: In each of your businesses, within the various product lines you carry, is there any focus on eco-friendly and/or Canadian sourced and manufactured materials?
 As a consumer I am trying to "buy Canadian" and eco-friendly as often as possible, in all aspects of my purchases, and am curious as to whether your product lines offer many options in this regard?

 A: Laura, Eco friendly products are available in numerous building products.
-We as a company don’t carry any line of products for this.
-We have done projects where it has been requested so we usually ask the client to do their research and specify which products they would like us to use in their new home or renovation.
+We usually ask the client to do their research and specify which products they would like us to use in their new home or renovation.
 It is cost effective if the client does their research for this.

 Larry Hovdestad: How do i determine the size of high efficient furnace....everyone i ask has a different answer....now after many questions and many different answers i am more confused than ever and am ready to leave my 30 year old furnace in my 100 year old house...